andrewmoles2/rTrainIntroduction/README.md

 # DSL Introduction to R

-The repository and [website](https://andrewmoles2.github.io/rTrainIntroduction/) is a series of short introduction to R training courses, built for online delivery using RStudio and R Markdown.
+The repository is a series of short introduction to R training courses, built for online delivery using RStudio and R Markdown.

 ![Artwork by @allison_horst](https://github.com/allisonhorst/stats-illustrations/blob/master/rstats-artwork/r_first_then.png?raw=true)